There are five ways to buy train tickets in China:

 3. Buy Tickets at a Local Ticket Office

 Like train stations, ticket offices sell tickets 15 days in advance.
-But ticket offices are less crowded and located all over a city.
-RMB 5 will be charged per ticket as service fee.
+But ticket offices are less crowded and located all over the city.
+RMB 5 will be charged per ticket as a service fee.

 Do not expect English to be spoken at a ticket office.
 It would be better to prepare a note in Chinese with the train number, travel date, and seat class.

 4. Book Online at www.12306.cn